Sullivan County Real Estate in the NY Catskills

 A good first stop on this website for buyers is my page What Houses Cost Here, that gives realistic ranges for the types of properties most second home shoppers I work with are looking for.
-Also check out my Favorites at the bottom of this page, a curated list of houses with appealing features across a wide price spectrum.
+Also check out some of my favorites at the bottom of this page, or my more extensive Favorites Page, with a curated list of about two dozen houses with appealing features across a wide price spectrum.

 The holy grail for many second home buyers is a house with charm or style, on a quiet country road with privacy, a view and a pond of stream.
 That ‘package’ starts here in the $300’s and can range into the $600’s depending on acreage, setting, size and style.
-Small lake cottages start in the mid $200’s, with larger lake houses on acreage running all the way up to the $1M mark.
-Buyers with more modest budgets can find an appealing getaway in the low $100’s, but there are some tradeoffs.
-In Smallwood, for example, a small cottage won’t have acreage and lots of privacy, but enough room for a garden, a yard for the kids and dog to play and lake access.
+Small lake cottages start in the mid $200’s, with larger lake houses on acreage costing $1M or more.

 If you live in or around New York City, and go shopping for a house or apartment, you likely have a good feel for neighborhoods, amenities you’d like and what you can get for your money.
 If your budget is $400,000 for an apartment, you know there’s going to be a tradeoff between neighborhood and space before you even start.